gmag11/WifiLocation/README.md

 In order to compile this on MRK1000, WiFi101 library is needed.

+## Limitations

+Notice that in order to get location this library has to scan for all surrounding wifi networks and make the request to Google APi.
+Don't expect to get this inmediately.
+All needed steps may take up to 20 seconds.

+So, if your project is powered with batteries, you need to drastically limit the frequency of position updates or use a GPS instead.

+Current version uses synchronous programming.
+This means that main code will be blocked while location is being resolved.
+As this can be quite long you need to take it into account while programming your project.

+In future versions, I'll try to add non blocking options.
+I think I can keep back compatibility so that anyone can get updated versions without using new features.

 ## Code example

 Valid for ESP32, ESP8266 and MKR1000 (SAMD architecture)